pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-on-google-appengine.rst

 - One feature of App Engine is application version management.
 What would you use this for?

 .. _discussion about App Engine charges: http://news.ycombinator.com/item?id=3431132
-.. _blog post about using bottle on GAE: http://www.joemartaganna.com/web-development/how-to-build-a-web-app-using-bottle-with-jinja2-in-google-app-engine/
+.. _github repository with a flask template for GAE: https://github.com/kamalgill/flask-appengine-template
 .. _getting started with App Engine: http://code.google.com/appengine/docs/python/gettingstarted/